Gym owners are stuck.

 The “average” household income in your area is irrelevant.

-To determine who your BEST clients are, and what THEY want, use the “Pumpkin Plan” formula outlined in this podcast.
+To determine who your best clients are and what they want, use the “Pumpkin Plan” formula outlined on Two-Brain Radio.

 5. Stop projecting your own budget onto your clients.